danilashkerdin/micro-blog/README.md

 Then go to your browser, open <ip_addres:port>
 So you can create/read/update/delete likes

-Sinple extrapolates on CommentService and PostService
+Simple extrapolates on CommentService and PostService

 https://www.djangoproject.com/

 https://www.django-rest-framework.org/